mariomac/leetcode/README.md

 # leetcode
-My solutions for leetcode challenges
+My solutions to some Leetcode challenges

 ## Hard-rated